HowTommy/StreamLabsLoLWatcher/README.md

 * The focus is automatically set on the popup, you just have to type your shortcut to make it disappear
 * There is a 5 seconds timer refresh for the check of the window
 * If streamlabs is not launched, it only checks every 1 min if you launch it
+* To put it on start, just do WIN+R > shell:startup > add a shortcut to the app in this folder > voilà!

 For the process, you must pick "League of Legends" with the game launched.
 The others are RIOT anti-cheat or the client.